Dogfooding Guide: CPG-Powered Commit Analysis

 Pre-update metrics ~1s Query current metrics for changed files (for delta report)

-CPG update (–force) 40s Run gocpg update --force for full re-parse with metrics
+CPG update if stale 40s Run gocpg update --input=<source> --output=<db>

 If any phase exceeds its budget, the hook degrades gracefully: it produces whatever data it has or returns empty {}.

-CPG freshness and force re-parse
+CPG freshness and automatic update

 Method deduplication